 Veggies and Dressing

-I just picked a few crunchy veggies for my salad.
+I just picked a few crunchy veggies for my Rainbow Quinoa Salad.
 I would say that you can add almost any veggie to this salad as long as it’s fresh and crunchy.
 I went with radishes, cucumbers (seeded), and red peppers.

 I also made a quick and light lemon dressing for the salad by whisking together some olive oil, white wine vinegar, and fresh lemon juice.